What is Missouri Reverse Transfer?

 2. Continue taking college classes at your 4 year school.

 Missouri Reverse Transfer is set up so that you, as the student, do not have to do a lot of extra work.
-This is a seamless, easy process so please contact your school’s reverse transfer coordinator for assistance.
+This is a seamless, easy process.
+Contact your school's reverse transfer coordinator for assistance.

 Student Records Manager